 An alumnus or alumna of a college will likely keep the interview relatively informal.
 But sometimes these interviews can feel a bit more formal to the student, depending on where the interview takes place.
 And different alumni may have somewhat different ideas about how to structure the interview.
 But generally, they are pretty relaxed conversations.

 However, alumni can sometimes be the most sensitive to a student’s appearance and language.
-This is especially true of older alumni.
-Who may not have very much contact with young people on a regular basis?
-An alumnus or alumna has very little influence over the ultimate admissions decision.
+This is especially true of older alumni who may not have very much contact with young people on a regular basis.
+But, an alumnus of a university has very little influence over the ultimate admissions decision.

 Usually, all they know is your contact information and the school you attend.
 Thus you have an opportunity to explain your involvement and highlight your academic strengths in the interview.
 You won’t likely have to say too much about your grades or test scores.
 On a final note, alumni may not be the best sources of information about the college, especially if they graduated ten or more years previously.
 And what knowledge they do have is limited to their own, unique experience on that campus.